gbv/daia/daia.md

   : if this parameter is present, all responses MUST be returned with a 200 OK status code,
     even an [error response].
 Support of this parameter is OPTIONAL.

-If the query id does not includes a vertical bar (either given directly as `|` or as `%7C` with URL encoding), a DAIA server MUST use its value as request identifier.
+If the query id does not includes a vertical bar ("`|`", Unicode character U+007C), a DAIA server MUST use its value as request identifier.
 Otherwise a DAIA server MUST split the query id at vertical bars into multiple request identifiers.
 A DAIA server MAY sent an [error response] with HTTP status code 422 if it cannot handle multiple request identifiers or if the query id is too long.
-A DAIA server MAY choose to only process a subset of multiple request identifiers: in this case the response MUST include a `Link` [response header] with a new request URL that includes a query id with all remaining request identifiers, joined with vertical bars, and additional known query parameters, if given.
+A DAIA server MAY choose to only process a subset of multiple request
+identifiers: in this case the response MUST include a `Link` [response header] with a new request URL that includes a query id with all remaining request identifiers, joined with vertical bars, and additional known query parameters, if given.

 <div class="example">
 A DAIA server with base URL `https://example.org/` is queried with a query id